Bennotsi-MTG/Doomsday-Codex/limits/surgical.md

 misplaying Surgicals as a result of not being used to facing DDFT.

-If they do have a Surgical still and you need to combo off there are some piles or circumstances that will facilitate this.
+If they do have a Surgical still and you need to combo off there are some piles or circumstances that will facilitate this in addition to the examples mentioned at the start.

 Example:
 ```